 Secondly, the red frame has become more voluminous thanks to gradients and transitions in shades of red.
 Dark and light areas on the frame create a three-dimensional perception and add dynamics, making the logo more attractive to a children’s audience.

-The color scheme has not changed: combining blue, black, red, and white creates a bright and positive image.
+The color scheme has not changed: blue, black, red, and white together create a bright and positive image.
 Red in a frame continues to be associated with energy and joy, blue with trust, and black with balance.

 2005 – 2007

 The logo was updated in 2005.
-The design has completely changed: Bright colors and cartoon symbols have given way to a black-and-white palette that retains playfulness through the shape of the letters.
+The design has completely changed: Bright colors and cartoon symbols have given way to a black-and-white palette that retains playfulness through letter shapes.

 Now, the letters of the emblem seem to be “jumping” or unsteadily placed, creating a sense of movement and dynamism.
-All letters are slanted or slightly skewed, giving a sense of fun and focusing the channel on a children’s audience, but in a modern style corresponding to the early 2000s.
+All letters are slanted or slightly skewed, giving a sense of fun and focusing the channel on a children’s audience, while maintaining a modern style reminiscent of the early 2000s.
 The logo emphasizes creativity and freedom.

 2007 – 2011